tanvir-git/odoo-documentation/content/applications/sales/sales/send_quotations/quote_template.rst

 .. image:: quote_template/quotations_templates_1.png
    :align: center
    :class: img-thumbnail
-   :alt: How to enable quotation templates on Odoo Sales?
+   :alt: How to enable quotation templates on CoquiAPPs Sales?

 For even more convenience, it is also recommended to add the **Quotation Builder** feature which will help you design your quotation templates very easily.
-This option will automatically install the Odoo Website App.
+This option will automatically install the CoquiAPPs Website App.

 .. image:: quote_template/quotations_templates_2.png
    :align: center
    :class: img-thumbnail
-   :alt: How to enable quotation builder on Odoo Sales?
+   :alt: How to enable quotation builder on CoquiAPPs Sales?

 Create your first template
 ==========================